Pineal gland: Structure

 The pineal gland is a pine cone-shaped (hence the name), unpaired midline brain structure.
 It is reddish-gray in colour and about the size of a grain of rice (5–8 mm) in humans.
 It forms part of the epithalamus.
 It is attached to the rest of the brain by a pineal stalk.
 The ventral lamina of the pineal stalk is continuous with the posterior commissure, and its dorsal lamina with the habenular commissure.

 Location

 It normally lies in a depression between the two superior colliculi.
 It is situated between the laterally positioned thalamic bodies, and posterior to the habenular commissure.
-It is located in the quadrigeminal cistern.
-It is located posterior to the third ventricle and encloses the small, cerebrospinal fluid-filled pineal recess of the third ventricle which projects into the stalk of the gland.
+It is located in the quadrigeminal cistern behind the third ventricle, enclosing the pineal recess.

 Blood supply

 Unlike most of the mammalian brain, the pineal gland is not isolated from the body by the blood–brain barrier system; it has profuse blood flow, second only to the kidney, supplied from the choroidal branches of the posterior cerebral artery.